 Cathy Hunt is retired from the faculty of the School of Art at the University of Houston, where she coordinated the printmaking and book arts program.
 She currently maintains studios in Houston and in Ludington, Michigan.
 She received a BS from the University of Illinois and MFA from the University of Houston.
 Her interests include the expressive possibilities at the confluence of image and language and the place of the print in contemporary artistic practice.
 She teaches classes and workshops on all aspects of printmaking as well as the book arts, with an emphasis on artists’ books.
-She has collaborated with a wide array of artists and authors on artists’ books and chapbooks; with her partner in Fiocat Press she most recently produced The Enchantress of Florence: An Excerpt, by Salman Rushdie.
+She has collaborated with a wide array of artists and authors on artist’s books and chapbooks; with her partner in Fiocat Press she most recently produced Deep South: An Excerpt by Paul Theroux.

-Julie Leonard maintains a studio in Iowa City and teaches bookbinding, artist books and design at The University of Iowa Center for the Book and School of Art & Art History.
-She is interested in both contemporary and historical forms of the book from the very old and very traditional and historically based applications to more experimental and artistic possibilities, and of course, the intersections to be found between the two.
+Julie Leonard maintains a studio in Iowa City and is Associate Professor of Book Art at The University of Iowa Center for the Book.
+She is interested in both contemporary and historical forms of the book from traditional and historically based applications to more experimental and artistic possibilities and the intersections to be found between the two.
 She has bound many editions in collaboration with artist printers and produces her own editioned and unique artist book works.
-Currently she is collaborating on a series of broadsides in honor of papermaker, poet, and artist Betty Oliver, and designing and contributing to binding an edition entitled Shakespeare’s Sisters designed by Sara Sauers for the Folger Library.
-Julie serves on the board of the College Book Art Association.

 Matthew Liddle is the Director of the School of Art and Design at Western Carolina University in Cullowhee and is the studio coordinator of the printmaking and book arts area.
 He received a BA from Dartmouth College (1983) and an MFA in Printmaking/Book Arts (1991) from The University of the Arts.
 In addition to teaching, he has held a variety of jobs related to art, design and printing, and has pursued an interest in book arts since the 1970s when he studied letterpress printing, calligraphy and illustration with the artist Barry Moser.
 Liddle’s work includes prints, artist’s books and book works that incorporate a variety of media and materials, and explore a range of subjects from the personal to the cosmic.

-Jessica Peterson is a letterpress printer and maker of artists’ books under the imprint Paper Souvenir.
-She operates The Southern Letterpress in New Orleans.
-She has taught book arts and graphic design at several colleges including the University of Alabama, Mississippi University for Women, Purchase College and The University of Bridgeport.
-She holds a BFA from The School of the Art Institute of Chicago and a MFA from Book Arts Program at University of Alabama.
+Jessica Peterson is a letterpress printer, book artist and teacher.
+She operates The Southern Letterpress in New Orleans’ lower Ninth Ward, providing letterpress printing, design services, and workshops in printing and book arts.
+She holds a BFA from The School of the Art Institute of Chicago (1999) and a MFA from the Book Arts Program at University of Alabama (2009).
 Her artists’ books are collected in private and public libraries around the country.

 Giselle Simon is the Conservator at the University of Iowa Libraries.
 Her interest in books, prints and paper began at the Kansas City Art Institute, where she received a BFA in printmaking, and continued through book conservation work at Northwestern University Library.
 From 2001-2012 she worked at the Newberry Library in Chicago, first as Collections Conservator and then as Director of Conservation Services.
 She has taught bookbinding and conservation classes at Columbia College Chicago Center for the Book and Paper Arts and collections care courses at the University of Chicago’s Graham School.
 Her work involves handmade paper, both as a conservation material and printing surface.